7 Local SEO Tips for Great Local Search Results

 Make sure each website page has unique META elements (each of the three) and position your major keyword as close to the front of your wordings as you complete these details.

-Two of the most common SEO errors for small businesses I see are META that is not optimized and/or that is not unique for each page.
+Two of the most common SEO errors for small businesses I see are META that is not optimized and/or that is not unique to each page.

 A relatively new tool for local marketing (circa June 2011) has to do with using a simple HTML code called SCHEMA – also referred to as structured data or microformat – to better identify and classify some of the most relevant information on your website to search engines, such as your location and contact info.